TechGrounds-Cloud8/cloud8-yismailmo/Azure_cloud/week-5-Azure/Well-Architected-Framework.md

 The Cloud Providers benefit from their customers running good, secure applications on the provider's infrastructure.
 The Well-Architected Framework was created to give customers a guideline on what a good, secure application looks like.

-The Well-Architected Framework of Azure and AWS are very similar.
+The Well-Architected Framework of Azure and AWS are very similar(eventhough AWS has now added sustainability).
 They are based on almost the same 'pillars', namely:

 - Cost Optimization
 - Reliability